sadhvi-suren/UGSRP-2022-FloodNet/README.md

 ## Data Filters
 ### 1. ML Model Data Labelling
    Since the sensors are deployed on sign posts across the city, they are subject to a lot of noise caused by people or things underneath the sensor.
 In order to isolate non-flood events, a machine learning model was built by a member of the team.
 Preliminary work for the model included labelling the data collected by the sensors into different classes: flood, single peak, pulse chain, box, snow, and noise.
-Table 1 shows what each of these classes look like.
+This dataset included start and end times for each event, its class, and the sensor it was recorded on.

 ### 2. Analysing Filter Performance